DouglasDwyer/scoped_reference/README.md

 This is useful in situations where a reference with a shorter lifetime cannot be stored naturally.

 The following example demonstrates the use of scoped references.
 Scoped references come in both mutable and immutable variants.
 If the underlying reference is dropped while scoped borrows to it still exist, then the program panics.
-Note that `panic = "abort"` is required for this crate, because allowing unwinding could lead to dangling references and undefined behavior.
+Note that a panic will always cause an immediate abort - unwinding is not allowed - because allowing unwinding could lead to dangling references and undefined behavior.

 ```rust
 struct StaticBorrow(ScopedBorrow<i32>);